didoesdigital/typey-type-cli/README.md

 ### Lesson overview file

 The source lesson overview file is called `lesson-overview.html`.
 If this exists, Typey Type will show an "Overview" link to describe the lesson's concepts.
+To add a new overview to an existing lesson, you may need to run `make --always-make lesson-index` to re-build the lesson index to link to the new overview and make it show up in Typey Type.

 ### Lesson index file